OPS-E2E-PPE/VBA-Docs/api/Word.Selection.PasteFormat.md

 keywords: vbawd10.chm158663166
 f1_keywords:
 - vbawd10.chm158663166
-ms.prod: word
 api_name:
 - Word.Selection.PasteFormat
 ms.assetid: 5c8a69fa-4d07-619c-950a-5ff11fa99003
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Selection.PasteFormat method (Word)

 Applies formatting copied with the **CopyFormat** method to the selection.

 ## Syntax

 _expression_. `PasteFormat`

 _expression_ Required.
-A variable that represents a '[Selection](Word.Selection.md)' object.
+A variable that represents a **[Selection](Word.Selection.md)** object.

 ## Remarks

 If a paragraph mark was selected when the **CopyFormat** method was used, Word applies paragraph formatting in addition to character formatting.

 ## Example